-Of more than 3,000 technology companies in the Bloomberg database, there are only seven with revenue of more than $2.5 billion, a market capitalization of more than $5 billion, and a compounded annual growth rate greater than 25 per cent during the past five years.
+Just seven technology firms out of more than 3,000 in the Bloomberg database have sales of more than $2.5 billion, a market capitalization of more than $5 billion, and a cumulative average growth rate of more than 25% for the last five years.

 What has been the source of HCL’s success during this period of economic turmoil?
 A combination of technical expertise and an innovative management philosophy that unleashed the innovative thinking of empowered employees.